touil-abdelilah/airbnb-clone-project/README.md

 An admin panel to manage users, properties, and bookings.
 Useful for platform moderators to monitor activities and enforce rules.

 ---
+## API Security

+Securing backend APIs is a critical part of the Airbnb Clone project to ensure data integrity, user trust, and protection against malicious activities.
+Below are the key security measures that will be implemented:

+### 1. Authentication
+Only registered users can access protected routes using secure login systems (e.g., JWT or OAuth).
+Authentication helps verify the identity of users and prevents unauthorized access to accounts and sensitive operations.

+### 2. Authorization
+Different levels of access are enforced (e.g., guest, host, admin).
+Authorization ensures that users can only perform actions they're permitted to (e.g., a user can’t delete another user's listing).

+### 3. Rate Limiting
+Rate limiting protects the backend from abuse by limiting the number of API requests a user can make within a specific timeframe.
+This helps mitigate brute-force attacks and reduce server load.

+### 4. Input Validation & Sanitization
+All incoming data will be validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+This ensures that user input doesn't compromise the database or application behavior.

+### 5. HTTPS Enforcement
+All communication with the backend will use HTTPS to encrypt data in transit.
+This protects sensitive data like login credentials and payment information from being intercepted.

+### 6. Secure Data Storage
+Sensitive data such as passwords will be hashed (e.g., using bcrypt) before storage.
+Storing passwords securely protects users in case of a database breach.

+### 7. Error Handling
+Error messages will be managed to avoid exposing stack traces or internal system details.
+Proper error handling improves security by not leaking information that attackers could use.

+Security is crucial in this project to protect user personal data, maintain system stability, secure financial transactions, and build user trust in the platform.